White House working to make Pfizer's Covid-19 antiviral pill more 'widely available' - KESQ

 There are two antiviral pills authorized by the US Food and Drug Administration to treat Covid-19 at home: Pfizer’s Paxlovid for people 12 and older, and Merck’s molnupiravir for adults.
 Anyone in those age groups who tests positive for Covid-19 could be prescribed the medications to take at home.

 “Paxlovid first became authorized by the FDA at the end of December.
 And there were very, very few pills around.
-The administration worked incredibly hard to both increase production and acquisition and the good news is we’ve made really substantial progress,” Jha said during an appearance on NPR on Monday morning.
+The administration worked incredibly hard to both increase production and acquisition and the good news is we’ve made really substantial progress,” Jha said on NPR on Monday.

-He continued, “Now we’ve got to turn those pills into prescriptions and into the things that patients can get so that they can get better if they get infected.
-We have a big set of efforts that we have been working on and launching and we’re going to be doing a lot more this week.”
+“Now, we’ve got to turn those pills into prescriptions and into the things that patients can get so that they can get better if they get infected.
+We have a big set of efforts that we have been working on and launching, and we’re going to be doing a lot more this week.”

 There are enough Paxlovid pills “for the short run,” Jha said, calling on Congress to pass an additional package to “fund acquisition of more pills” as well as possibility of other treatments.